The newly protected Alabama Hills National Scenic Area in California.

 Leaving D.C., I felt empowered and reminded of how important and how effective advocacy really is.
 We not only got to speak directly to our representatives about the conservation of our public lands and waters, but we got to celebrate the huge victory of the public lands bill, which became law in great part because of the consistent advocacy and the collective voices of all the people who spoke up and urged their representatives to support conservation and recreation.

-A 5-minute (or longer) way to celebrate Earth Day
+A 5-Minute Way to Celebrate Earth Day

 Erin paddled the Wild and Scenic Rogue River last summer with American Whitewater.